typehero/typehero/LOCAL.md

 In addition you can use [Playwright Inspector](https://playwright.dev/docs/debug#playwright-inspector) to debug tests, which is a debugger that Playwright maintains.
 It automatically stops at each test suite, as well as each test case within them.
 As a result, you can debug a specific test suite by running `pnpm test:e2e:inspector -- {testName}`

+### Troubleshooting A11y

+In the event the end-to-end tests find an A11y violation, the playwright report will contain more information.
+Such as the description of the violation, a link to Deque University that will explain the violation as well as some ways to fix it, and finally the HTML that is causing the violation.

+You can access the playwright report by first running `pnpm test:e2e`.
+After it has completed, you can run `pnpm exec playwright show-report` to see the HTML report, or simply open the `index.html` file under `apps/web/playwright-report`.

 ## FAQ

 <details>